Almost All Vectorial Functions Have Trivial Extended-Affine Stabilizers: Main Results

 and the result follows. \end{proof}

 In the binary case ($q=2$), Lemma~\ref{lem:orbit-count} gives $(q+1)/(2q)=3/4$, so for $m\ge 4$ we have $c=\max\{3/4,1-1/m\}=3/4$.
 The probability bound becomes

 This probability decays super-exponentially in $n$, demonstrating that vectorial Boolean functions with nontrivial EA-stabilizers are exponentially rare.
-In other words, cryptographic S-boxes generically possess no EA-symmetries: the overwhelming majority of functions in $\Fcal$ have trivial stabilizer groups, and only an exponentially negligible fraction exhibit any symmetry under extended-affine transformations.
+In other words, cryptographic S-boxes generically possess trivial EA-stabilizers: the overwhelming majority of functions in $\Fcal$ have trivial stabilizer groups, and only an exponentially negligible fraction admit any nontrivial element in their EA-stabilizer.